awslabs/mountpoint-s3-csi-driver/docs/HEADROOM_FOR_MPPOD.md

 As noted in [Kubernetes's documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity), inter-pod affinity rules require substantial amounts of processing which can slow down scheduling in large clusters significantly, and it's not recommended in clusters larger than several hundred nodes.

 Additionally, inter-pod affinity rules are insufficient to capture the intent of "all-or-nothing" scheduling (also known as [co-scheduling](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/pkg/coscheduling/README.md), [gang scheduling](https://yunikorn.apache.org/docs/user_guide/gang_scheduling/), or group scheduling) requirements.
 Therefore, the Kubernetes Scheduler may still schedule a Workload Pod without considering its associated Headroom Pod.

+### Preempting incorrect pods

+Even though the CSI Driver spawns Headroom Pods with a negative priority, there is still a chance that Mountpoint Pods might evict some other pods in case if Headroom Pods got evicted by some other high priority pod and there is no Headroom Pod for Mountpoint Pod to evict.

 ## How is it used?